flada-auxv/janken-solidity/README.md

 #### note

-If you do not reveal by deadlineToReveal, you may lose money by running rescue on your opponent.
+If you don't reveal your hand by the time of deadlineToReveal, you will lose your all deposit.

 ### withdraw funds deposited by the two (if you win!)